...

 PFMEA supports compliance with industry standards and regulations by providing a documented, systematic approach to identifying and mitigating risks.
 It helps manufacturers demonstrate due diligence in process control and quality management, which is often required by regulatory bodies and industry certifications, such as ISO 9001 or IATF 16949.

-PFMEA can be integrated into the overall quality management system by aligning it with other quality tools, such as control plans, SPC (Statistical Process Control), and CAPA (Corrective and Preventive Actions).
+PFMEA can be integrated into the overall quality management system by aligning it with other quality management tools, such as control plans, SPC (Statistical Process Control), and CAPA (Corrective and Preventive Actions).
 Integrating PFMEA ensures that risk assessment and mitigation are continuous parts of the quality management process, supporting overall process improvement.

 Image: Adobe Stock – Copyright: © dizain – stock.adobe.com